 First of all, why are you surprised at how all of this has unfolded?
 You basically chased him.
 Why would you subject yourself to that?
 What happened to your standards?
 Your self-respect?
 Your self-esteem?

 Listen to me.
 This guy is not for you.
 He’s also a jerk.
 Let’s begin with the fact that he said he didn’t want to date someone with kids.
 I actually respect his honesty, and has the right to feel that way.
 I would not judge him for that.
-But, why would he agree to go out with you unless he was only in it for a fling?
-He wouldn’t.
-That makes him a user in my opinion.
+But, why would he agree to go out with you if that’s the case?
+That is selfish on his part, and he clearly has no regard for your feelings, just his own agenda.

 But, I now have to give you some tough love.
-You sort of did this to yourself.
 You knew what you were getting into when you asked him to get together and you knew he didn’t want to date someone with kids.

 Did you think he was going to have such a wonderful time on the date, that all of a sudden he would change what he wanted in a woman and want to be a stepfather?
 In effect, he had already broken up with you before you even went out.
-So, why would take the risk?
+So, why subject yourself to getting hurt like this?
 Why would you want to set yourself up to feel shitty?

 Please like yourself more than to treat yourself that way.